DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

  3. **Encrypted Data:** The encrypted data itself.

 The encrypted data contains:
-1. **Encrypted Options:** A second **Format** field, containing data which the encoder or the user deem too sensitive to transmit in plaintext, such as the original filename (`Name`).
+1. **Encrypted Format:** A second **Format** field, containing data which the encoder or the user deem too sensitive to transmit in plaintext, such as the original filename (`Name`).
 This may include values which are already present in the unencrypted **Format**, as long as this does not result in a contradiction. **Encrypted Format** must be prepended to the data after compression, but before the HMAC is calculated.
 (The description of the actual encryption must remain in the unencrypted **Format**, or else the decoder won't have any way of knowing that the file is encrypted.)
 2. The **Data** field as it exists when unencrypted; the compressed data.

 #### Version 0.94